pbuckner/x-plane_plugins/XPython/docs/source/development/imgui_coding.rst

 **ImGui** is an open-source C++ library.
 As of December 2022, imgui is on version 1.89.1.

 **pyimgui** is an open source python wrapper to *some* of the features of the C++ library.
-It wraps an older version of imgui, version 1.65. (pyimgui is version 1.4.1, which generally supports imgui 1.65).
+It wraps an older version of imgui, version 1.82.
+(That is, pyimgui is version 2.0.0, which generally supports imgui 1.82).

-XPPython3 has taken a development copy of pyimgui v2.0.0 and is providing it for use with X-Plane, this adds a lot of new features (moving imgui from 1.65 to 1.82), though doesn't quite match the latest version of imgui (v1.89.1).

 Even so, this is more than adequate for implementing widgets to interact with the user: more complicated drawing is probably not going to work.
 Some of the